yhesper/books/README.md

-# a list of somewhat CS/tech related books
+# a list of somewhat cg/cs related, not-so-technical books that I enjoy

 - [x] A Biography of the Pixel